po5/mpv_sponsorblock/README.md

 - Python 3

 ## Installation
-Move this repo's contents into your mpv `scripts` folder.
+Move this repo's folder into your mpv `scripts` folder.

 ## Usage
 Play a YouTube video, sponsors will be skipped automatically.